 Maywood is a medium-sized village located in the state of Illinois.
 With a population of 24,012 people and six constituent neighborhoods, Maywood is the 101st largest community in Illinois.
-Maywood has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Maywood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-The per capita income in Maywood in 2010 was $19,646, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,584 for a family of four.
+The per capita income in Maywood in 2010 was $17,623, which is low income relative to Illinois and the nation.
+This equates to an annual income of $70,492 for a family of four.
 However, Maywood contains both very wealthy and poor people as well.

 Maywood is a very ethnically-diverse village.
 The people who call Maywood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maywood residents report their race to be Black or African-American, followed by White.
 Maywood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.81% of the village’s residents.
-Important ancestries of people in Maywood include Irish, African, English, and Nigerian.
+People of Hispanic or Latino origin account for 21.25% of the village’s residents.
+Important ancestries of people in Maywood include Irish, Jamaican, African, and English.